hazelcast/hazelcast-csharp-client/README.md

 ```
 If you want to add a `Portable` class, you should use `<portable-factories>` instead of `<data-serializable-factories>` in the above configuration.

+See the [Hazelcast IMDG Reference Manual](http://docs.hazelcast.org/docs/latest/manual/html-single/index.html#getting-started) for more information on setting up the clusters.

 ## 1.3.
 Downloading and Installing

 Hazelcast .NET client is on [NuGet Repo](https://www.nuget.org/packages/Hazelcast.Net/).
 Just add `hazelcast-client` as a dependency to your .NET project and you are good to go.